HULKs/meta-nao/README.md

 ### How can I log into the robot?

-The login credentials for user *root* and *nao* are defined in `meta-nao/recipes-core/images/nao-image.bb`.
+The login credentials for user *root* and *nao* are defined in `meta-nao/meta/recipes-core/images/nao-image.bb`.
 Per default the nao user has an empty password.
 The password of the root user is *root*.

 ### How can I configure IP addresses?

-Currently there is no proper network manager installed.
-This means, networking is controlled via *systemd-networkd* and respective `.network` units.
-This might change in the future.
-Team HULKs did not yet decide on the best way to go.
-Up until now you can configure the network via `wpa_supplicant.conf` and proper `.network` files.
-Have a look at `meta-nao/recipes-conf/nao-wifi-conf/nao-wifi-conf/80-wlan.network` and `meta-nao/recipes-conf/nao-wifi-conf/nao-wifi-conf/wpa_supplicant-nl80211-wlan0.conf`.
+Networking is controlled via *systemd-networkd* and respective `.network` units.
+You can configure the network via `wpa_supplicant.conf` and respective `.network` files.
+Have a look at `meta-nao/meta/recipes-conf/nao-wifi-conf/nao-wifi-conf/80-wlan.network` and `meta-nao/meta/recipes-conf/nao-wifi-conf/nao-wifi-conf/wpa_supplicant-nl80211-wlan0.conf`.
-If you have suggestions how to tackle the network configuration problem, please let us know.

 ### How can I customize the image?

 The Yocto Project is organized in layers.
-You can edit the existing *meta-nao* layer or (better) add an additional layer alongside *meta-nao*, *meta-openembedded*, etc. to overlay configuration in other layers.
+You can edit the existing *meta-nao/meta* layer or (better) add an additional layer alongside *meta-nao*, *meta-openembedded*, etc. to overlay configuration in other layers.
 Have a look at [meta-example](https://github.com/HULKs/meta-example) for an example overlay extending the nao image by the *boost* library.
 You can use [https://layers.openembedded.org/layerindex/branch/master/recipes/](https://layers.openembedded.org/layerindex/branch/master/recipes/) to search for existing recipes.

 ### How do I target the nao architecture during development?

 The Yocto project contains tasks to build a proper SDK to use for development.
-To build the sdk do the following:
+To build the SDK do the following:

 1. Enter the build container

 ```
-./kas-container -d shell meta-nao/kas-project.yml
+./kas-container -d shell meta-nao/kas/base.yml:meta-nao/kas/hulks.yml
 ```

+You can append the `aarch64.yml` project description to configure Yocto for building a aarch64 SDK.

 2. Build the SDK (from inside the container)